Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Background

 \subsection{The Landscape of Vaccine Development}

-The current progress in COVID-19 vaccine development can be attributed to both advances in vaccine technologies as well as to historically unparalleled international funding and cooperation.
-In the United States, the Trump administration implemented Operation Warpspeed, a program designed to massively fund vaccine development, speed the regulatory process, and begin vaccine manufacturing even before emergency FDA authorization for safety and effectiveness \cite{HHS}.
-International organizations GAVI, the Coalition for Epidemic Preparedness Innovations and the World Health Organization have partnered to launch the COVAX initiative, whose mission is to "accelerate the development and manufacture of COVID-19 vaccines, and to guarantee fair and equitable access for every country in the world" \cite{GAVI}.
-These efforts have contributed to the apparent success of Pfizer and Moderna’s recent Phase III clinical trials with reported efficacies of greater than 94\% for each vaccine candidate \cite{modernapress, pfizerpress}.
+The current progress in COVID-19 vaccine development can be attributed to both advances in vaccine technologies as well as to historically unparalleled international support and cooperation.
+In the United States, the Trump administration implemented Operation Warp Speed, a program designed to optimize vaccine regulatory tracts, fund vaccine development, and begin vaccine manufacturing even before approval for distribution \cite{HHS}.
+International organizations Gavi, the Coalition for Epidemic Preparedness Innovations and the World Health Organization (WHO) have partnered to launch the COVAX initiative, aimed at making vaccines accessible and distributable to all nations \cite{GAVI}.
+These efforts have contributed to the success of several recent vaccine trial outcomes including Pfizer and Moderna’s recent Phase III trials with reported efficacies of greater than 94\% for each vaccine candidate \cite{modernapress, pfizerpress}.
 However, challenges still remain in the production, distribution, and monitoring of these and other COVID-19 vaccines.